ebolavirus/Vuetify_UI_BPM/README.md

     - Label for accept button in dialog
 * `cancelText`
     - Label for cancel button in dialog
-* `closeText`
-    - Label for close button in snackbar message
 * `snackbarX`
     - Position of snackbar message: "left" or "right"
 * `snackbarY`